TerrainNet: Visual Modeling of Complex Terrain for High-speed, Off-road Navigation: Experiments

 \subsection{Planning with \bevnet{}}

 To show that the output of \bevnet{} can be effectively used by a planner for off-road navigation, we also ran experiments with a planner in the loop.

-\textbf{Planner.} We use MPPI~\citep{williams2017information}, a sampling-based model predictive control algorithm, as our planner as it is effective for high-speed off-road driving~\cite{dmd-mpc,williams2017information}.
-At each time step, MPPI performs 3000 rollouts with a kinematic bicycle model and evaluates the cost of each rollout using the terrain features along the trajectory, as described below.
-Then, MPPI computes the optimized control trajectory as a weighted average of the rollouts, with the weights computed from the rollouts' aforementioned costs.
+\textbf{Planner.} We use MPPI~\citep{williams2017information}, a sampling-based model predictive control algorithm, as our planner as it is effective for high-speed off-road driving~\citep{williams2016aggressive,williams2017information}.
+At each time step, we perform 3000 rollouts with a kinematic bicycle model and evaluate the cost of each rollout using the terrain features along the trajectory, as described below.
+Then, we compute the optimized control trajectory as a weighted average of the rollouts, with the weights computed from the rollouts' aforementioned costs.

 \textbf{Cost function.} The terrain cost $C$ of a trajectory $\tau$ is a sum of costs evaluated at each state: $C(\tau) =\sum_{t=1}^T G(s_t) + M(s_t)$, where $T$ is the planning horizon, $s_t$ is the planar vehicle state (location on the map, velocity, and heading) at time step $t$, $G(s)$ is the distance from state $s$ to some desired goal state, and $M(s)$ is the terrain cost at $s$.